 1. Automate the process

 If you haven’t done it already, set up software to automate your invoices.
-Find a job management system or accounting platform that includes invoicing capabilities, or use a combination of both.
+Find a job management system or accounting platform that includes invoicing capabilities, use a combination of both.

 2. Ensure all the work you do is invoiced